ivanintelligence/ivanintelligence.github.io/projects/plant-growth-multimodal-time-series-model/index.md

 <h3>Qualitative Testing Results</h3>

 <div>
-The study used dataset consisting plant growth sequences captured under consistent environmental parameter values.
+The project used dataset consisting plant growth sequences captured under consistent environmental parameter values.
 Consequently, it cannot evaluate scenarios where parameter values vary.
 During model testing, the same parameter values from the dataset are used for rendering predicted images, with an ambient temperature of 25°C, soil moisture at 50%, luminosity at 700 lux, and soil pH at 7.5.
 The window size for generating each predicted frame is 30, and at every future time step, the window moves forward by one stride.
 </div>

 <figure style="--img-max: 560px;">